Hydrocarpentry/hydroshare_jupyter_binder/README.md

 ##Link to the binder with all files

-You might skip the first step for binder,
+You might skip the first step for binder - make_dly_obs_table_standalone.ipynb,

 and use an input file for next step